SCIENCE AND RELIGION

 Science cannot yet explain why

-Bang” occurred, or what existed before it –
+Bang” occurred, or what existed before it.
+Where did it all come from?

 Under Newtonian Physics this was not an issue for